Advance taxes: Tuesday, February 2

 To claim your electronic home owner grant online, you need your:

 If your grant claim requires additional documents, you can submit them electronically with your grant application.
-We accept PDF, JPG, JPEG, and BMP document file formats
+We accept PDF, JPG, JPEG, and BMP document file formats.

-You can find these on either your advance or main property tax notice.
+You can find these either on your advance or main property tax notice.

 Access codes are confidential.
 To maintain their confidentiality we are required by law to only give them to the registered owner of a property.